FAQ’s

 Do you accept insurance?

-I am not on any insurance panels but I will provide you a receipt to file for out of network reimbursement.
-Although, I have no way to guarantee reimbursement, many clients have been successfully reimbursed by their insurance company.
+We are not on any insurance panels but can provide you a receipt to file for out of network reimbursement.
+Although, we have no way to guarantee reimbursement, many clients have been successfully reimbursed by their insurance company.

 What Is the next step?

-It is very important to me that you find the right counselor for you and I know that may or may not be me.
-Therefore, the next step is to set up a phone consultation to make sure I am the right counselor for you.
+It is very important to us that you find the right counselor for you and we know that may or may not be one of us.
+Therefore, the next step is to set up a phone consultation to make sure we are the right counselor for you.
+Please log in to the client portal, click new client, choose the counselor you would like to speak with, and schedule a free consultation.
+If you would like to reach out by email first you can reach us at Aimee@counseling4hope.com or Ruby@counseling4hope.com.

 What can I do to prepare for counseling?